 Christine “Xine” Yao (B.A.
 Trinity College at the University of Toronto, M.A.
 Dalhousie University, M.A.
 Cornell University, Ph.D.
 Cornell University) is a SSHRC Postdoctoral Fellow at the University of British Columbia in the Department of English.
+In September 2018 she will join the Department of English at University College London as Lecturer (UK-equivalent to TT Assistant Professor).
 She works on intersections of affect, race, gender, and sexuality in relation to science and law through long 19th century American literature.
-Her research has been published in J19: The Journal of Nineteenth-Century Americanists, Occasion, and American Gothic: An Edinburgh Companion.
+Her research has been published or is forthcoming in in J19: The Journal of Nineteenth-Century Americanists, Occasion, and American Gothic: An Edinburgh Companion.
 She is an award-winning instructor of literature, culture, and writing.
 She completed her Ph.D. in English at Cornell University in 2016 with minors in American Studies and Feminism, Gender, and Sexuality Studies.

 Dr. Yao’s postdoctoral, PhD, and MA work has been funded by competitive national grants from the Social Sciences and Humanities Research Council of Canada.
 Her archival research has been supported by travel grants to the American Antiquarian Society, the Massachusetts Historical Society, and the College of the Library of Physicians of Philadelphia.
 Additional training thanks to the Center for American Visual Culture, the Futures of American Studies Institute at Dartmouth College, and the LGBT Leadership Academy at Cornell in Washington.
 She is the co-host of PhDivas, a podcast about academia, culture, and social justice across the STEM/humanities divide.